Mobile Banking Coming in 2016

 To “jailbreak” or to “root” a device means to bypass important controls and gain full access to the operating system.
 Doing this will usually void the warranty and can create security risks.
 This also enables applications, including malicious ones, to bypass controls and access the data owned by other apps.

 Manufacturers, telecommunications providers, and software providers regularly update their software to fix vulnerabilities.
 Make sure your device’s operating system and apps are regularly updated and running the most recent versions.

 - Block web ads or and don’t click on them

 Malware can find its way onto your mobile device through a variety of methods, including advertisements.
 The malicious advertisements are called “malvertisements.”
 Mobile ads accompany a significant amount of content found in mobile applications, and whether you find them annoying or amusing, cyber criminals have turned their attention toward using them to spread malware to unsuspecting users.
-What makes these “malvertisements” so dangerous is the fact that they are often delivered through legitimate ad networks and may not appear outright spam, but can contain Trojans or lead to malicious websites when clicked on.
+What makes these “malvertisements” so dangerous is the fact that they are often delivered through legitimate ad networks and may not appear to be outright spam, but can contain Trojans or lead to malicious websites when clicked on.
 Some mobile devices have software that can block harmful sites.